Grasia/mosiagilml/README.md

 MOSIAGIL-ML
 ------------
 The projects contains a Metamodel definition to build a MOSIAGIL-ML Editor.
-This editor allows a developer to define scenarios to be simulated in UBIKSIM or MASSIS.
+This editor allows a developer to define scenarios to be simulated in UBIKSIM, MASSIS or HYDRA.

 Requirements
 ------------